Antarctica. Work in Process Workshop

 /create your own story/

-Tzveta Kassabova, named one of '25 to watch' by Dance Magazine is back in Gainesville on a short residency and is exploring covid-safe live performance possibilities with fellow dancer/choreographer Ani Collier.
+Tzveta Kassabova, named one of '25 to watch' by Dance Magazine was recently back in Gainesville on a short residency to explore live performance possibilities with fellow dancer/choreographer Ani Collier.

 June - December 2020

 Two Performers.
 Two Audience members.
 A Social-distanced event.